aarshdeepkkaur/AgentIQ-Datathon/DATA_DICTIONARY.md

 * Distance is converted to kilometres when the source unit is recognized.
 * Missing or unrecognized distance units may result in missing `distance_km`.
 * The current cleaning threshold treats transit times above 168 hours as unrealistic.
+* Transit times exceeding 168 hours are treated as unrealistic and set to missing.

 ---